SmelJey/KotlinCompiler/GRAMMAR.md

   ;

 comparison (used by equality)
-  : genericCallLikeComparison (comparisonOperator genericCallLikeComparison)* ;
+  : infixFunctionCall (comparisonOperator infixFunctionCall)* ;

-genericCallLikeComparison (used by comparison)
-  : infixOperation callSuffix*
-  ;

-infixOperation (used by genericCallLikeComparison)
+infixOperation (used by comparison)
   : infixFunctionCall (inOperator infixFunctionCall)* ;